silverstripe/multi-domain/README.md

 ## Why not subsites?

 Subsites creates a parallel CMS instance for a given domain name.
-This module allows you to map domains to a specific section of the hierarchy, and do all your content management in one instance.
+This module allows you to map domains to a specific section of the hierarchy, in the context of all your other pages.

 ## Why not "homepage for domain"?